The Lighthouse (2019 film): Development

 The original idea for The Lighthouse was first articulated at a dinner between director Robert Eggers and his younger brother, Max Eggers.
-Robert was unhappy with his film industry prospects after the pitching of his first major feature, The Witch (2015), failed to secure funding.
-Max shared the basic outline of his screenplay, a lighthouse-set ghost tale tentatively titled Burnt Island, based on a reimagining of Edgar Allan Poe's unfinished short story "The Light-House".
-Adapting the short story proved troublesome, halting Max's progress on the script.
-Robert started brainstorming ideas for clarity, and, with his brother's support, soon began investigating for source material.
+Eggers was unhappy with his film industry prospects after the pitching of his first major feature, The Witch (2015), failed to secure funding.
+Max shared the basic outline of his screenplay, a lighthouse-set ghost tale tentatively titled Burnt Island, based on his interpretation of Edgar Allan Poe's unfinished short story "The Light-House".
+Max struggled with his treatment to the extent that progress stalled.
+Eggers began brainstorming ideas and, with his brother's support, soon began investigating for source material.

-One story that caught the director's attention in his initial research was a nineteenth-century myth of an incident at Smalls Lighthouse in Wales, wherein one of two wickies, both named Thomas, died while trapped at the outpost by a destructive storm.
-That both men were named Thomas, Robert recalled, compelled him to create a film with an underlying story of identity.
-Around the time there was a realized concept, Robert temporarily stopped his commitment to The Lighthouse when he found an investor to finance The Witch.
+One story that caught the director's attention in his research was a nineteenth-century myth of an accident at Smalls Lighthouse in Wales, wherein one of two wickies, both named Thomas, died while trapped at the outpost by a destructive storm.
+That both men were named Thomas, Eggers recalled, persuaded him to create a film with an underlying story of identity.
+However, Eggers stopped working on The Lighthouse when he found an investor to finance The Witch.

-The unexpected success of The Witch elevated Robert's directing profile.
+The unexpected success of The Witch elevated Eggers's directing profile.
 To exploit his newfound credibility, he pushed The Lighthouse, among several other projects, in his negotiations with studio executives.
 He and Max then resumed their work by exchanging and revising drafts.
-This coincided with more rigorous research of the period to develop the onscreen world, as Robert immersed himself in photos of 1890s New England, 1930s maritime-themed French films, and symbolist art for visual reference.
+This coincided with more rigorous research of the period to develop the onscreen world; Eggers sought out photos of 1890s New England, 1930s maritime-themed French films, and symbolist art for visual reference.

 The Eggers' study of literature with maritime and surrealist themes influenced the film's dialogue.
 They looked into the writings of Herman Melville, Robert Louis Stevenson, and H. P. Lovecraft, among others, before coming across the work of Sarah Orne Jewett, a novelist best known for her local color works set in coastal Maine.
 Her dialect-heavy writing style provided the cadences of the lead characters, rooted in the experiences of her novel characters and real-life farmers, fishermen, and captains she had interviewed.
-Robert and Max also deferred to a dissertation on Jewett's use of dialects to guide their direction for intense conversational scenes.
+The Eggers also referred to a dissertation on Jewett's use of dialects as guidance for more dramatic conversational scenes.

-Another force informing The Lighthouses creative direction was the Eggers' theater background.
-The two men sourced elements from playwrights that influenced their work as young teens, chiefly artists such as Samuel Beckett, Harold Pinter, and Sam Shepard, whose writings examine male-centric perspectives of existential crises and psychosis.
+Another creative force shaping The Lighthouse was the Eggers' theater background.
+The two men drew from playwrights that influenced their work as young teens, chiefly artists such as Samuel Beckett, Harold Pinter, and Sam Shepard, whose writings examine male-centric perspectives of existential crises and psychosis.